A guide to visiting Estepona, Spain

 Estepona port and marina

 Just beyond the Mirador del Carmen tower you will find the thriving port area of Estepona.
 Here there are many bars and restaurants with lovely views of all the sailboats moored in the marina.
-Here you can enjoy numerous boat tours, including a dolphin tour which I enjoyed for my birthday last year via Viator.
+Here you can enjoy numerous boat tours, including a dolphin tours and sunset cruises.

 This area is particularly popular for nightlife, with several night clubs and places that have live music.
 The marina also hosts a weekly market on Sundays from 10 am selling all sorts of items, including clothing, jewellery, ceramics, homeware and more.
 This is the perfect place to get a gift or souvenir from your time in Estepona.